takielias/tp/README.md

 Welcome to the tp wiki!

-Twitter Official Api For Laravel 5.4 or Upper version.
+Twitter Official Api For Laravel 5.0+ or Upper version.
 Credit Goes to [Twitter PHP](https://github.com/dg/twitter-php)
 # Installation

 `composer require takielias/tp`

+If you are using Laravel 5.4+, <a href = "https://laravel-news.com/package-auto-discovery">Laravel Package Auto-Discovery</a> Feature is availabe.
+No need additional settiongs.

+If you are using laravel 5.4 or Lower, Follow the steps below to make it Working.

 # Add providers in Config/App.php